DataDog/dd-trace-py/docs/advanced_usage.rst

     config.http_server.error_statuses = '500-599'

-Certain status codes can be excluded by providing a list of ranges.
+Certain status codes can be excluded by providing a list of ranges as a string.
 Valid options:
     - ``400-400``
     - ``400-403,405-499``
     - ``400,401,403``